11 New 2025 Splatterpunk books you should be excited to read!

 Splatterpunk, also known as extreme horror, is making a massive comeback.
 Authors such as Wrath James White, Aron Beauregard, and Patrick C. Harrison III, Matt Shaw, and Agustina Bazterrica have become household names within the horror lit community.
 Their works have been widely reviewed and shared across social media.

-There was a time when being labeled a Splatterpunk writer meant the death of any chance at literary respectability.
-Once dismissed as little more than trashy shock fiction, Splatterpunk was long considered a death sentence for a writing career.
+There was a time when being labeled a Splatterpunk writer meant career suicide.
+Dismissed as trashy, tasteless, and juvenile, the genre was often cast aside by literary critics.
+But today, Splatterpunk is thriving—and its authors proudly wear the label, backed by loyal readers hungry for unapologetically extreme horror.
 To the mainstream, it wasn’t art—it was pulp, cheap thrills, written by hacks.
 But today, Splatterpunk authors embrace the label.
 They have devoted followings of gore-hungry readers who celebrate and champion the genre.

 Books available now